willwybrow/counters-and-cards/rules.md

 Each player has a conceptual play space directly in front of them which we will call the *table*.

+Each player has a *hand* of cards that they literally hold.

 Cards placed face-up on the table are considered to be *in-play*.
 A player may have a maximum of 7 cards in-play.

+A card may be *played*, meaning to place it from a player's hand into one of the player's 7 slots on the table.

-Some cards may or must be attached to other cards.
+Some cards may or must be *equipped* or *attached* to other cards.
 These cards are also considered to be in-play, but do not count towards the limit of in-play cards.

 Cards that have been expended, either because they are Class or Spell cards that are used once, or because they have a finite number of uses per day, should be placed face-down into a single *discard pile*.